firecmsco/firecms/README.md

 # FireCMS

-> Awesome Firestore-based headless CMS, developed by Camberi
+> Awesome Firebase/Firestore-based headless CMS, developed by Camberi

 FireCMS is a headless CMS and admin panel based on Firebase, built by developers for developers.
 It generates CRUD views based on your configuration.
 You define